Miss-Inputs/GeoGuessr-maps/README.md

 ### [Australia Post Locations](https://www.geoguessr.com/maps/63a670ce587ddd13f67a38c6)

-All the Australia Post offices in Australia from https://tiles.terria.io/static/auspost-locations.csv, which is just available on the National Map, and doesn't elaborate on where the data is from, and probably doesn't have the Christmas Island post office and things like that so maybe I should add in external territories manually.
+All the Australia Post offices in Australia from https://tiles.terria.io/static/auspost-locations.csv, which is just available on the National Map, and doesn't elaborate on where the data is from, and doesn't have external territories (I added two of them that have official coverage manually).

 ### [Maccas of Australia](https://www.geoguessr.com/maps/63fbbe61291e7ca01142f07f)